oroinc/platform/src/Oro/Bundle/ActivityBundle/README.md

                 column_name: contexts  # optional, column identifier, default is `contexts`
                 entity_name: ~         # optional, set the FQCN of the grid base entity if auto detection fails
 ```
 This will create a column named `contexts` and will try to automatically detect the activity class name.
-If for some reason it fails you can specify a FQCN in the `entity_name` option
+If for some reason it fails you can specify a FQCN in the `entity_name` option.

-If you wish to configure the column, you are able to do it if you add a section with the name specified in the `column_name` option.
+If you wish to configure the column, you are able to do it if you add a section with the name specified in the `column_name` option:
 ``` yml
 datagrid:
     tasks-grid: